AARP Eye Center

 What better way to celebrate Black History Month than by reading stories by some of today’s best African American authors?
-Below are some of our favorite works of recent fiction.
+Below are 11 of our favorite novels released in the past few years.
 A few are humorous; some offer brilliant cultural commentary; all are smart and thought-provoking.
 Dive in and enjoy.

 by Charmaine Wilkerson

 A family’s complicated history begins to emerge after the death of matriarch Eleanor Bennett.
 When her two adult children, Byron and his sister Benny, who’ve been estranged for years, travel to California upon her passing, Eleanor’s lawyer hands them an audio recording in which their Caribbean-born mother spins a remarkable story about a young swimmer named Covey and a tragic incident that changed the course of her life and the lives of others.
 She also tells her children she has baked a traditional Caribbean black cake, now in the freezer, and “I want you to sit down together and share the cake when the time is right.
 You’ll know when.”
 And, eventually, after receiving the shock of their lives, they do.
 Hulu is already working on a TV series based on the book.
 (2022)